 2. Establishing a business entity such as a corporation or limited liability company, does not, by itself, establish that the individual providing services will be considered an independent contractor.

-ORS 670.600 applies only to the Oregon Department of Revenue, Employment Department, Construction Contractors Board, and Landscape Contractors Board.
+ORS 670.600 applies only to the Oregon Department of Revenue, Employment Department, Department of Consumer & Business Services’ Workers’ Compensation Division, Construction Contractors Board, and Landscape Contractors Board.
 These agencies require that the person performing the work meet all the criteria of that law to be considered an independent contractor.

 .
-These agencies, along with the IRS, use a different method for determining whether a worker is subject to employment laws.
-A summary of the tests used by BOLI and Workers’ Compensation can be found on this chart.
+This agency, along with the IRS, uses a different method for determining whether a worker is subject to employment laws.
+A summary of the test used by BOLI can be found on this chart.

 The above information is provided as a summary and teaching guide.
 Nothing on this website is intended as legal advice.
 If you need legal advice, please consult an attorney.
 We attempt to update the information on this website as soon as practicable following changes or developments in the laws and rules affecting Oregon employers, but we make no warranties or representations, express or implied, about whether the information provided is current.
 We urge you to check the applicable statutes and administrative rules yourself and to consult with legal counsel prior to taking action that may invoke employee rights or employer responsibilities or omitting to act when required by law to act.